plu5/bl-sdk.github.io/faq.md

 Note that this function is called before the change to CurrentValue occurred, so we check `new_value` and not `self.MyBoolean.CurrentValue`.

 Also note that for backwards-compatibility reasons, upon enable of your mod this function will be called for every option that is not in a `Nested`.
 Do not rely on this functionality, as it may be removed in future.
+Logic addressing settings values on startup should be placed in the `Enable` method instead.

 You can change the values of options programmatically, but make sure to call `ModMenu.SaveModSettings(mod: ModObjects.SDKMod)` afterwards (passing an instance of your mod, or `self` if called from within your mod class) or the new values will not be updated in the mod’s `settings.json`.